Souravgoswami/cowspeak/README.md

 25        --welcome/-w                  Show some system details to the user.
 ```

-📝 Note: You have to pass each argument separately.
+## Note 📝: You have to pass each argument separately.
 For example, cowspeak -rc rotates the colour of the output, and -w shows a welcome screen with some system status and information.
 So if you want to use both, you have to use cowspeak -rc -w (instead of cowspeak -rcw).
 This makes it cleaner.

 If you pass an invalid argument, cowspeak will not inform you.
 It will simply ignore the invalid argument so you can cheer!

-📸 Screenshots:
+## Screenshots 📸:

 ![alt cowspeak --welcome](https://github.com/Souravgoswami/cowspeak/blob/master/Screenshots/b.png)